The Story of Queen Esther In The Bible

 Queen Esther’s Background

 Founder and Lead Scholar

-What Is the Spiritual Meaning of Queen Esther's Story?Now, there is a kind of conventional answer to this; at least, an answer that I often heard growing up, and that is that one of the messages of Purim is that God works behind the scenes.
+Now, there is a kind of conventional answer to this; at least, an answer that I often heard growing up, and that is that one of the messages of Purim is that God works behind the scenes.
 And that is really where the spiritual meaning of Purim lies.

 Mordechai just happens to overhear the plot of the two assassins against the King and he happens to not be rewarded right away, and his reward is delayed until later.
 And then one night, the King happens to be unable to fall asleep, and asks for the book to be opened, and the book just happens to be opened to the right place to read about Mordechai's long-forgotten deeds, and who should knock at the door just at that moment?
-It just happens to be Haman, asking for permission to hang Mordecai on the gallows!
+And it just happens to be Haman, asking for permission to hang Mordecai on the gallows!
 And all of these coincidences kind of conspire together to eventually come to create this great salvation for the Jews, and it's really God working behind the scenes.
 And maybe that's the spiritual message of Purim.

 And while I do have some sympathy for that, I come back to this question, "What does it mean for us?"

 What Do We Learn From Esther?

 You see, that's not so much what it means for us; it's what it means for God.
 You could argue that there is theological meaning to Purim, in the sense that we learn something about how God operates.
 But that's very philosophical, that's very abstract.
 Is Purim just about how God runs the world, or is it about how I am supposed to run my life?
 What I want to suggest to you, in this series of videos, is that it's really about how we are supposed to remember.
 I want to try to show you how that's so in the coming videos.
 I will see you when we come back.